FBTemp/ElectronicsTools/contributing.md

 To start off, here are some tips:
 * Get VSCode and program from there when possible, it really eases up the process.
 * Found a bug you don't know how to fix?
 Report it in the "Issues" tab. (little circle with a dot)
+* The best way to contribute to ElectronicsTools is to create an app.

 ## Apps
 Feel free to create your own apps for the ElectronicsTools!
 You can make anything as long as it is in python (or can be executed via a python file, wink, wink...)